CodingGagan/markdown_test/apis/monitoring-apis/allocation-trends-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="shareNamespaces" type="string" required="false" %}
-Comma-separated list of namespaces to share; e.g. `kube-system, kubecost` will share the costs of those two namespaces with the remaining non-idle, unshared allocations.
+Comma-separated list of namespaces to share; e.g. `kube-system, nOps` will share the costs of those two namespaces with the remaining non-idle, unshared allocations.
 {% endswagger-parameter %}

 {% swagger-parameter in="path" name="shareLabels" type="string" required="false" %}